 This course focuses on the continued practice and use of hand and power tools needed during building construction.
-Emphasis will be on: understanding various house plans/sketches; floor and roof layouts; window and door installations with finish trim work; eave and rake fascia types and returns; stairs, stairwells,
+Emphasis will be on: understanding various house plans/sketches; floor and roof layouts; window and door installations with finish trim work; eave and rake fascia types and returns; stairs, stairwells, terminology and function; sheet rocking and dry walling and transit/elevation and site work.
 Prerequisite: BCT 121